Paul Grimes (public servant): Life and career

-In September 2013, after the Abbott Government was sworn in, Grimes was transferred to head the Department of Agriculture.
+In September 2013, after the Abbott government was sworn in, Grimes was transferred to head the Department of Agriculture.
 In the role, Grimes was responsible for matters including the agricultural, pastoral, fishing, food and forest industries, rural adjustment and drought issues, food security policy and programs, and quarantine.

 In March 2015, Agriculture Minister Barnaby Joyce announced Grimes would be stepping down from his Secretary position, with media reporting that Joyce and Grimes were understood to have different philosophical views on environmental issues.
 Grimes reportedly wrote that he "agreed that the minister would be better supported... by a new secretary with a different background and set of policy skills."

 Grimes was appointed Commissioner of the Victorian Public Sector Commission in December 2017.
 His term begins on 22 January 2018.
 He left the role in January 2020 in order to be closer to his family in Canberra.

 In April 2020, Grimes was appointed by the New South Wales Department of Planning, Industry and Environment to the role of Coordinator General Environment, Energy and Science, commencing on 6 April 2020.
 In the role, he worked with the state Minister for Energy and Environment Matt Kean.
 In January 2022, Grimes was appointed by Kean, who had become state Treasurer in October 2021, to be the 28th Secretary of the NSW Treasury, beginning on 29 January 2022.
+Grimes was sacked by the new Labor state government on 14 April 2023.

 Awards

-In June 2010, Grimes was awarded a Public Service Medal for outstanding public service in the development of the Australian Government's response to the global financial crisis.
+In June 2010, Grimes was awarded a Public Service Medal for outstanding public service in the development of the Australian Government's response to the 2008 financial crisis.